-Community groups and parish and local councils are in a great position to engage people on the ground and raise awareness of the climate crisis.
+Community groups and parish and local councils are in a great position to engage people on the ground and raise awareness of the climate crisis through community action.

 Community Groups (schools, scout / guides groups, transition towns etc)